Raigorlin/PXE-Server-with-Centos/Windows/readme.md

 1. Boot up Image to installation Page
 2. Press Shift + F10 on the first setup screen.
 3. Type Diskpart command.
 Use the list vol command to identify the drive letters.
-In our example, the installed Windows image is located on drive C
+In our example, the installed Windows image is located on drive D

 ![Alt text](/screenshots/sysprep-image-768x313.png)
 ```cmd